spikespaz-archives/archive-bundles/README.md

 # bonjour-installer
-An easy Bonjour (without iTunes) installer for dummies.
+An easy Bonjour (without iTunes) installer for Windows for dummies.